James G. Sieben

 James George Sieben (April 19, 1924 – November 9, 1998) was an American Lieutenant General and a former Adjutant General of the Minnesota National Guard, a position he held for thirteen years from 1975 to 1988.
+A veteran of World War II, the Dakota County Historical Society called Sieben one of the Minnesota National Guard's "most highly decorated soldiers" and a "soldier's soldier".

 World War II

-After graduating from Hasting High School, Sieben enlisted in the Army in December 1942 as a private.
+After graduating from Hasting High School, Sieben enlisted in the Army in December 1942 at age 18 as a private.
 During World War II, he served with the 414th Infantry Regiment, 104th Infantry Division.
-After the unit arrived in France in September 1944, Sieben was involved in fighting in northern France and through the Rhineland into Germany.
+After the unit arrived in France in September 1944, Sieben was involved in fighting in northern France, into Holland and Belgium, and finally, through the Rhineland into Germany.

 Sieben was twice awarded the Silver Star for gallantry in combat for actions in Germany in November 1944 and March 1945, respectively.
 In the first such instance, then-Staff Sergeant Sieben and two comrades rescued a severely wounded officer despite "a hail of small arms and mortar fire".
 In the second such instance, Sieben first directed American tank fire which eliminated several enemy snipers, then later when a tank was struck with enemy bazooka fire, dashed into a "hail of automatic weapons fire to extinguish the flames and save the tank from certain destruction".
+In one of these instances, Sieben was wounded in action.